 Today’s research is tomorrow’s treatment

-For almost 40 years RPH Research Foundation has been funding some of the greatest minds in Western Australia to unlock new discoveries and improve the quality of healthcare available to all Western Australians.
+For 40 years RPH Research Foundation has been funding some of the greatest minds in Western Australia to unlock new discoveries and improve the quality of healthcare available to all Western Australians.

-In the past, we have provided seed funding to Nobel Prize Laureates Dr Robin Warren AC and Professor Barry Marshall AC as they revolutionised the treatment of stomach ulcers, thereby transforming our understanding of ulcers and transforming the lives of millions around the world.
+In the past, we have provided seed funding to Nobel Prize Laureates Dr Robin Warren AC and Professor Barry Marshall AC as they revolutionised the treatment of stomach ulcers, thereby transforming our understanding of ulcers and the lives of millions around the world.

 We are an independent, not-for-profit organisation that maintains a close association with Royal Perth Hospital (RPH) and the East Metropolitan Health Service (EMHS) to support the vital role of research in teaching hospitals, helping to ensure the best outcomes for patients, including some of the most disadvantaged members of our community.